Jumping the Shark

 - In the Angel episode Smile Time, the owner of the titular puppet show made a deal with demons to keep his show on the air when it was losing ratings.
 Unfortunately, he neglected to read the fine print.
 While the term "jump the shark" is never actually used, Gunn's research reveals that the demons have tried this before - "You see the last few seasons of Happy Days?"

-- The episode "Two and a Half Deaths" from CSI features a scene where Brass mentions the term Jumping The Shark to Grissom.
+- The episode "Two and a Half Deaths" features a scene where Brass mentions the term Jumping The Shark to Grissom.
 Unfamiliar with what this means, Grissom asks and Brass is about to explain what it means when a scream switches the focus onto something else.

 - In the last series of Made In Canada, the trope is discussed by the main characters in the episode "Beaver Creek Jumps the Shark", both regarding the Show Within a Show Beaver Creek (they differ on when the series jumped the shark, but several of the usual candidates - a Cousin Oliver (actually named Oliver), supernatural elements, Shipping Bed Death, a musical episode, a live episode, a real time episode, a guest appearance by Ted McGinley - are mentioned) and their own lives.
 In the latter case, their lives all seem to have begun their downward slides courtesy of some moment involving their Pointy-Haired Boss Alan Roy.